sekika/kaidoku/docs/play.md

 You can always erase a number that was written at the last time.
 Writing a number is regarded as a "move", and we call it "take back a move".
 You can take back as many move as possible, until the initial position.

+## Quit and restart

+You can always quit the game by `q`.
+The status is saved in configuration file, and when you kaidoku next time, you can start from the position where you quitted last time.
+Just type `c` or `html` to show the position and continue.

 ## Finish a problem and go to next problem

 This problem can be solved with only the naked single logic.
 When you fill out all the blank cells, a massage appears that